altunenes/altunenes.github.io/content/posts/gstmac.md

 export RUSTFLAGS="$RUSTFLAGS -C link-arg=-Wl,-headerpad_max_install_names"
 ```

-This reserves enough space in the binary header for dynamic library path modifications.
+This simple flag reserves enough space in the binary header so the tool can actually do its job.

 - **Before:** Binary had unfixable `@rpath` entries → loaded both system and bundled GStreamer → conflicts
 - **After:** Binary library paths properly fixed → loads only bundled GStreamer → works perfectly

-### <span style="color:orange;">Key Lesson</span>

-Always verify that your `install_name_tool` commands actually succeed.
+So always verify that your `install_name_tool` commands actually succeed.
 Silent failures can waste hours of debugging!